George Martin: EMI and Parlophone

-Martin frequently used comedy records to experiment with recording techniques and motifs used later on musical records, such as recording magnetic tape at half-speed and then playing it back at normal speed.
-(Martin used this effect on several Beatles records, such as his sped-up piano solo on "In My Life".)
-In particular, Martin was curious to see how tape offered advantages over existing technologies favored by EMI: "It was still in its infancy, and a lot of people at the studio regarded tape with suspicion.
-But we gradually learnt all about it, and working with the likes of Sellers and Milligan was very useful, because, as it wasn't music, you could experiment. ...
-We made things out of tape loops, slowed things down, and banged on piano lids."
+When Martin visited Liverpool in December 1962, the Beatles' manager Brian Epstein, whom he had cultivated a working relationship with, showed him successful local acts like Gerry and the Pacemakers and the Fourmost.
+Martin urged Epstein to audition them for EMI.
+Gerry and the Pacemakers scored their first no. 1 with their version of "How Do You Do It?", which Martin produced, in April 1963.
+Martin also produced the Epstein-managed Billy J. Kramer and the Dakotas, the Fourmost, and Cilla Black.
+Between the Beatles, Gerry and the Pacemakers, and Billy J. Kramer and the Dakotas, Martin-produced and Epstein-managed acts were responsible for 37 weeks of no. 1 singles in 1963, transforming Parlophone into the leading EMI label.
+His work with such Liverpudilian artists contributed to the development of beat music.

 Rivalries and tensions at EMI

-Salary and royalty disputes

-By the time he signed a three-year contract renewal in 1959, Martin sought—but failed—to obtain a royalty on Parlophone's record sales, a practice becoming common in the U.S.: "I reckoned that if I was going to devote my life to building up something which wasn't mine, I deserved some form of commission", he reflected.
-The issue continued to linger in his mind, and Martin claimed he "nearly didn't sign" his spring 1962 contract renewal over this issue—even threatening EMI managing director L. G. ("Len") Wood that he would walk away from his job.
-At the same time as the contract dispute, Martin took a work trip in late March 1962 to Blackpool with his secretary, Judy Lockhart-Smith.
-This trip led Wood to discover that Martin had been having an affair with Lockhart-Smith, which further irritated Wood.
-With their relationship strained, Wood exacted a measure of revenge by having Martin sign the Beatles to a record contract to appease interest from EMI's publishing arm, Ardmore & Beechwood.

-Martin was also infuriated by EMI's refusal to give him a Christmas bonus at the end of 1963—a year in which he had produced seven no. 1 singles and dominated the albums chart—because his £3,000 salary disqualified him from receiving one.
-"I, naturally, had a chip on my shoulder", he admitted later.
-He also advocated that the Beatles' penny-per-record royalty rate be doubled; Len Wood agreed to this, but only if the Beatles signed a five-year contract renewal in exchange.
+By the time he signed a three-year contract renewal in 1959, Martin sought, but failed, to obtain a royalty on Parlophone's record sales, a practice becoming common in the US: "I reckoned that if I was going to devote my life to building up something which wasn't mine, I deserved some form of commission", he reflected.
+The issue continued to linger in his mind, and Martin claimed he "nearly didn't sign" his spring 1962 contract renewal over this matter—even threatening EMI managing director L. G. ("Len") Wood that he would walk away from his job.
+With their relationship strained, Wood exacted a measure of revenge by having Martin sign the Beatles to a record contract to appease interest from EMI's publishing arm, Ardmore & Beechwood.Martin also advocated that the Beatles' penny-per-record royalty rate be doubled; Wood agreed to this, but only if the Beatles signed a five-year contract renewal in exchange.
 When Martin countered that EMI should raise the royalty without conditions.
 Wood grudgingly acquiesced, but Martin believed that, "from that moment on, I was considered a traitor within EMI".
+In 1955, EMI purchased American recording company Capitol Records.
+Thereafter, Capitol's head of international A&R, Dave Dexter Jr., chose to issue very few British records in the US, to Martin and his EMI A&R colleagues' dismay.
+Dexter passed on issuing the Beatles' first four singles in the US, driving Martin out of desperation to issue "She Loves You" on the small, independent Swan Records.
+Martin and the Beatles also resented Capitol's practice of issuing records often highly divergent from British record releases, sometimes affecting album titles, cover art, songs included, and even Martin's production.
+This treatment did not cease until the band signed a new contract with EMI in January 1967.